-Welcome to the 2015-2016 academic session.
+Welcome to the 2016-2017 academic session.

-Drawing upon more than a century of U of T leadership and achievement in kinesiology, physical education, health, exercise sciences, the Faculty of Kinesiology and Physical Education offers five degree programs: Bachelor of Physical and Health Education, Bachelor of Kinesiology, MSc, Ph.D., and Master of Professional Kinesiology (starting in Fall 2016).
+Drawing upon more than a century of U of T leadership and achievement in kinesiology, physical education and health, the Faculty of Kinesiology and Physical Education offers four degree programs: Bachelor of Kinesiology, MSc, Ph.D., and Master of Professional Kinesiology (starting in Fall 2016).
 Through diversified curricular offerings, our students can develop and explore knowledge about the significance of physical activity, exercise and sports from behavioural, biophysical and physical cultural perspectives.

-The multidisciplinary curriculum provides students with the skills necessary for a lifetime of learning and leadership in a rapidlychanging world.
+The multidisciplinary curriculum provides students with the skills necessary for a lifetime of learning and leadership in a rapidly-changing world.
 Public attention has never been more attuned to what is generally acknowledged as a worldwide crisis of physical inactivity, with serious consequences for our personal health, our healthcare system, and our society as a whole.
-The B.P.H.E. and B.KIN. degree programs are designed to provide students with the foundation of knowledge and critical thinking skills to help address these difficult challenges.
+The BKin degree program is designed to provide students with the foundation of knowledge and critical thinking skills to help address these difficult challenges.

 Our undergraduate program is accredited in both kinesiology and physical education teacher preparation by the Canadian Council of University Physical Education and Kinesiology Administrators.
-In addition to academic course work, students engage in physical activity classes.
-These classes provide important opportunities for applying and demonstrating the theories that are learned in the classroom; moreover, they provide an opportunity to practice what we preach about the importance of physical activity for our physical, social and psychological health and well-being.
+In addition to academic theory courses, students engage in practica which provide important opportunities for applying and demonstrating the theories that are learned in the classroom; moreover, they provide an opportunity to practice what we preach about the importance of physical activity for our physical, social and psychological health and well-being.